Gordon Todd Skinner: 1980s and 1990s personal life

-According to writer Dennis McDougal, in the summer of 1997, Skinner dosed his children's babysitter with blotter acid (a method of taking LSD).
+In the summer of 1997, Skinner dosed his children's babysitter with blotter acid, a method of taking LSD.
 When she brought the incident to the police, they wrote the report was "not credible".
-Although McDougal never interviewed Skinner nor his friend, Gerard Terrence Finnegan, and never disclosed it in his book, he claimed that on October 21, 1997, Skinner was driving in Oklahoma, a State Trooper pulled him over for reckless driving, and found him to be driving under the influence.
-The license bore the name "Gerard Terrence Finnegan."
-McDougal falsely claimed that Skinner appeared in court on December 22, and paid fines of $1,140 in cash, neglecting the early findings by the Topeka federal courts which proved that Skinner was not in the vehicle, nor did he appear in court, and the allegation was tossed out.
+On October 21, 1997, while Skinner was driving in Oklahoma, a State Trooper pulled him over for reckless driving, and found him to be driving under the influence.
+Skinner's driver's license had his name as "Gerard Terrence Finnegan".
+Under this name, he appeared in court on December 22, and paid fines of $1,140 in cash.
+Suspicion was not raised the entire time.

-In late 1999, Skinner rented a house in Stinson Beach, California, the former home of Jerry Garcia known as "Sans Souci" which was used as a partying spot for the entheogen community.
-Prior to the party, Skinner met with the Labèque sisters and dined with Gordon Getty.
-The musician Sting attended a party on Oct 21, 1999 in which TMA was served along with acacia and other plant-derived psychoactives.

 Skinner would eventually form two relationships.
 In 1997, he started dating a woman named Emily Regan, who taught chemistry at the University of Tulsa.
 In February 2000, Skinner met Krystle Anne Cole, a stripper at a Topeka strip club.
 Skinner later convinced Cole to join him at the Wamego silo and become his personal assistant in making LSD.
-Cole said that initially Skinner claimed the silo was as a part of his preparing for Y2K.
+Cole said that he initially claimed the silo was part of his preparations for Y2K.
 The two tripped on LSD and MDMA (or "ecstasy") together.
 In September 2000, Skinner married Regan, had one daughter together, and then divorced in 2001.
 Afterwards, Skinner formed a deep relationship with Cole; he initiated her into a Christian-esque religious order, and said "we worshipped each other as divine interlocking pieces of God."